AMERICAN LAB VS. ENGLISH LAB

 • Thinner coat

-Pictured above is an English chocolate lab and an American chocolate lab.
-Before we begin, to see our English Lab or American Lab puppies visit our puppies for sale page.
-Before we look at one or the other, let’s talk about both.
-As of the time of writing this article there is no official recognition by any organization of the dog breed difference between an English Labrador Retriever and an American Labrador Retriever.
-All Labs are registered as that, Labrador Retriever.
-The difference is such that the English Labrador Retrievers are more common across the pond in the UK and the American Labrador Retrievers are more common in North America.
-In general Labrador Retrievers are popular dogs and depending on what qualities the breeder chooses to develop, this dog breed can be either great working dogs or family dogs, high energy or low energy dogs, hunting dogs, service dogs or compete at hunting trials.
-One type of Lab does not have more or less health problems than the other, and breeders such as ourselves genetically test to rule our common diseases that can be tested for.
+The difference is such that the English Labrador Retrievers are more common across the pond in the UK.
+The American Labrador Retrievers are a more common dog in United States and Canada.
+In general Labrador Retrievers are one of the more popular breeds who are great working dogs.
+Depending on what qualities the breeder chooses to develop, this dog breed can be either great working dogs or family dogs.
+They are high energy or low energy dogs, hunting dogs, service dogs or compete at hunting trials.
+One type of Lab does not have more or less health problems than the other.
+Breeders such as ourselves genetically test for health problems ruling our common diseases that can be tested for.

 Both types of labs are a good choice for a family pet, service dog, working dog, family dog, or hunting dog.
 There are however some slight differences between the two that I will discuss American lab vs English below.

-Our breeding program does not focus on the look of the Lab which is the primary difference between English and American Labrador retrievers.
-Because we breed to donate for service dogs our focus is on genetic health, increasingly smarter dogs and middle of the road temperament.
-Our dogs don’t need to win a dog show, they have to be healthy, easily trainable and have a temperament that is not shy, not crazy but rather right in the middle.
-We can’t even imagine going to a breeder and choosing a dog primarily based on the look of it without considering health, intelligence and temperament first.
+A breeder could continuously select high energy English labs to breed.
+Over time their bloodline would consist of those types of dogs.
+Or a breeder could select laid back American labs to breed.
+This would result in the opposite effect over years of breeding.
+Our dogs don’t need to win a dog show.
+They have to be healthy, easily trainable.
+They have a temperament that is not shy, not crazy but rather right in the middle.
+We can’t even imagine going to a breeder and choosing a dog primarily based on the look.
+Without considering health, intelligence and temperament first, you would be choosing art, not a responsive dog.
 It is worthy to note that many of our dogs are dual registered with the American Kennel Club, along with the CKC.
 See more on our breeding program here.

-There is no clear line where an American Labrador Retriever stops and an English Labrador Retriever begins.
+There is no clear line where an American Labrador Retriever stops and an English Retriever begins.
 So you can’t completely place a stamp on one or the other, rather one Lab might be more American Lab in certain ways and English Lab in others.
 Both have double coats and are the favorite breed among dog lovers.

 When choosing your Labrador Retriever I want you to consider that the important things should be health, intelligence and temperament.
 It doesn’t make sense to have a dog you love to look at if the vet bills are in the thousands, they are not easily trainable and end up eating your table legs, couch, carpet and walls.
 The important factors for you to have an enjoyable experience with your Lab for ten to fifteen years are that it listens to you and is healthy.